Learning Robust Models Using The Principle of Independent Causal Mechanisms: Introduction

 Standard supervised learning has shown impressive results when training and test samples follow the same distribution.
 However, many real world applications do not conform to this setting, so that research successes do not readily translate into practice \citep{lake2017building}.
 The task of \emph{Domain Generalization} (DG) addresses this problem: it aims at training models that generalize well under domain shift.
 In contrast to domain \emph{adaption}, where a few labeled and/or many unlabeled examples are provided for each target test domain, in DG absolutely no data is available from the test domains' distributions making the problem unsolvable in general.

 In this work, we view the problem of DG specifically using ideas from causal discovery.
-To make the problem of DG well-posed from this viewpoint, we assume that there exists a certain feature $h^\star(\X)$ whose relation to the target variable $Y$ is invariant across all environments.
+This viewpoint makes the problem of DG well-posed: we assume that there exists a feature vector $h^\star(\X)$\footnote{Features can be selected variables or extracted features} whose relation to the target variable $Y$ is invariant across all environments.
 Consequently, the conditional probability $p(Y\mid h^\star(\X))$ has predictive power in each environment.
 From a causal perspective, changes between domains or environments can be described as interventions; and causal relationships -- unlike purely statistical ones -- remain invariant across environments unless explicitly changed under intervention.
 This is due to the fundamental principle of ``Independent Causal Mechanisms" which will be discussed in Section \ref{sec:preliminaries}.
 From a causal standpoint, finding robust models is therefore a \emph{causal discovery} task \citep{bareinboim2016causal, meinshausen2018causality}.
 Taking a causal perspective on DG, we aim at identifying features which (i) have an invariant relationship to the target variable $Y$ and (ii) are maximally informative about $Y$.

-This problem has already been addressed with some simplifying assumptions and a discrete combinatorical search in \citet{magliacane2018domain, rojas2018invariant}, but we make weaker assumption and use gradient based optimization.
-Gradient based optimization is attractive because it combines the well-founded approach of causal discovery with the potential of learning suitable features, instead of merely selecting among predefined ones.
-Similar definitions of invariant relations as in this work are considered by \citet{arjovsky2019invariant, ghassami2017learning}.
-A differentiably learnable algorithm that deals with problems (i) and (ii) for a weaker notion of invariant relations has been put forward by \citet{arjovsky2019invariant}.
+This problem has already been addressed with some simplifying assumptions and a discrete combinatorial search by \citet{magliacane2018domain, rojas2018invariant}, but we make weaker assumptions and use gradient based optimization.
+The later is attractive because it readily scales to high dimensions and offers the possibility to {\em learn} very informative features, instead of merely selecting among predefined ones.
+Approaches to invariant relations similar to ours were taken by \citet{ghassami2017learning}, who restrict themselves to linear relations, and \citet{arjovsky2019invariant,krueger2020out}, who minimize an invariant empirical risk objective.